 Single, working foster parents, just like couples that are both working, must consider school schedules, breaks, and summer vacation.
 Not all children are appropriate to attend before and after school programs or daycare.
 What will your plan be for your foster kids in the summer and on breaks?

 All CCR foster homes receive a weekly home visit.
-The visit lasts for about 45 minutes per child and is designed by your Case Manager to support you in all areas of fostering.
+The visits last for about 45 minutes per child and are designed by your Case Manager to support you in all areas of fostering.
 Your foster kids will also receive a weekly visit, either at school or in your home.
 These visits take place Monday-Thursday during business hours.
-Your Case Manager will arrange a set schedule that works for you both.
+Your Case Manager will arrange a set schedule that works well for you both.